boku7/boku7.github.io/_posts/2020-04-26-SLAE64_3_EggHunter.md

 int link(const char *oldpath, const char *newpath);
 rax=0x56     rdi=Address         rsi=0x0
 ```
 For the purpose of the egghunter, we do not care about what the function/system call really does.
 All we care about is that it will return an error if the memory address we feed it is not readable.
-You may be thinking "Why do I need to know if the address is readable or not?
-Why not just read/scan each byte of the memory space, regardless if it's readable or not?".
-Well, you will quickly discover that your egghunter will crash the program.
-To avoid crashing, we will discover readability by passing the memory address to link as the first argument '\*oldpath'.
-For the second argument '\*newpath' we will set that to 0.
+You may be thinking
++ "Why do I need to know if the address is readable or not?"
++ "Why not just read/scan each byte of the memory space, regardless if it's readable or not?"

+Well, if you try that, you will quickly discover that your egghunter crash the host program.
+To avoid crashing, we will discover readability by passing the memory address to link as the first argument `*oldpath`.
+For the second argument `*newpath` we will set that to 0.

 #### Assembly for our Link Function
 ```asm
  lea rdi, [rdx+0x8]  ; ARG1=*oldpath